darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## supported color checker targets

-Users are not currently permitted to use custom targets, but a limited number of verified color checkers (from reputable manufacturers) are supported:
+Users are not currently permitted to use custom targets, but a limited number of verified color checkers (from reputable makers) are supported:

 -   X-Rite / Gretag MacBeth Color Checker 24 (pre- and post-2014),
 -   Datacolor SpyderCheckr 24 (pre- and post-2018),